 “More ubiquitous, more responsive, and more flexible than ever before, the engine of ERP is the force behind many newer technologies,” Deloitte has declared.

 Indeed, modern ERP systems work in a way not previously experienced.
 They offer collaboration and ease of use through mobile, social and traditional platforms.
 Big data is much more manageable, thanks to advances in compression, storage and memory costs, while distributed computing allows for real-time processing and analysis of internal and external data feeds.

 Organisations are better placed than ever before to gain insight and value from their data, generating a return on investment.
 Heightened visibility also helps with compliance and gaining oversight of often complex organisational structures, while automation capabilities drive efficiencies and reduce administration.

 Deloitte claims in ‘The Future of ERP’ that arguably the most significant change is the shift from an automation-based model to an agile, adaptable system that can upscale as a company grows and reacts to changing events.

-Sage ERP X3 version 7, for example, incorporates features to allow businesses to adapt and connect to the world around them, whether expanding internationally or collaborating with partners.
+Sage Enterprise Managment, for example, incorporates features to allow businesses to adapt and connect to the world around them, whether expanding internationally or collaborating with partners.
 Supporting up to 2,000 users, the software is a decision orientated, web-centric, open tool, which extends ERP capabilities, supports faster decision making and enhances productivity.

 This will be even more important in the future, according to the experts, who claim ERP will need to be built for outside integration and be capable of anticipating growth, dealing with big data and supporting service interactions.